 However, presenteeism – where employees attend work when unwell and perform below par – also comes at a cost.
 A Deloitte report found the cost of presenteeism (working when unwell and being less productive) and leaveism (improper use of leave) increased by up to £45 billion2.
 It is important to encourage staff to take time off from work when they are unwell to ensure that they allow themselves time to rest and recuperate.

 Mental health in the workplace

-- Ensuring that your staff take all of their annual leave allowance
+- Encouraging your staff to take all of their annual leave allowance

-- Promoting that time off is, indeed, time off by discouraging weekend and out of hours work
+- Promoting that time off is actually time off, by discouraging weekend and out of hours work

 - Encouraging employees to make full use of their lunch break and go for a walk